Glossary

 Sepa

-• The 28 countries of the European Community (plus associated territories)
+• All 27 EU countries (plus associated territories)

-• The 3 European Economic Area (EEA) Member States (Iceland, Norway and Liechtenstein)
+• 3 European Economic Area (EEA) countries: Iceland, Norway and Liechtenstein

 • Monaco